kitschpatrol/Brain/README.md

 ###COLOPHON
 Created by Eric Mika at NYU ITP in the spring of 2010.
 Updated for Arduino 1.0 in 2013.
-Revised and cleaned up in 2014.
+Revised, retested, and cleaned up in early 2014.

 My thanks to Tom Igoe for his assistance during development.
-Thanks also to my collaborators Sofy Yuditskaya )and Arturo Vidich...
-E>
+Thanks to my collaborators Sofy Yuditskaya and Arturo Vidich.
+(E>)

-Thanks to [Eero af Heurlin](https://github.com/rambo) for making some considered changes in his fork.
+Thanks also to [Eero af Heurlin](https://github.com/rambo) for making some considered changes in his fork.

 ###LICENSE